Freestyle Libre 2¶

-The connectivity is extraordinary good.
-With the exception of Huawei mobile phones, all current smartphones seems to work well.
-The reconnect in case of connection loss is phenomenal.
+The connectivity is extraordinarily good.
+With the exception of Huawei mobile phones, all current smartphones seem to work well.
+The reconnect rate in case of connection loss is phenomenal.
 The connection can break off if the mobile phone is in the pocket opposite the sensor or if you are outdoors.
 When I am gardening, I use to wear my phone on the sensor side of my body.
-In rooms, where Bluettooth spreads over refections, no problems should occur.
+In rooms, where Bluetooth spreads over reflections, no problems should occur.
 If you have connectivity problems please test another phone.
 It may also help to set the sensor with the internal BT antenna pointing down.
 The slit on the applicator must be pointing down when setting the sensor.

 A sensor exchange takes place on-the-fly: Set new sensor shortly before activation.
 As soon as xDrip+ receives no more data from the old sensor, start the new sensor with the patched app.
 After one hour new values should appear automatically in xDrip+.

 If not, please check the phone settings and proceed as with the first start.
 You have no time limit.
-Try to find the correct seetings.
+Try to find the correct settings.
 No need to immediately replace the sensor before you tried different combinations.
 The sensors are robust and try permanently to establish a connection.
 Please take your time.
-In most cases you accidentially changed one setting which causes now problems.
+In most cases you accidentally changed one setting which causes now problems.

-You can calibrate the Libre2 with an offset of plus/minus 20 mg/dL [-2,2 mmol/l to +1,1 mmol/l] (intercept).
+You can calibrate the Libre2 with an offset of -40 mg/dl to +20 mg/dL [-2,2 mmol/l to +1,1 mmol/l] (intercept).
 The slope isn’t changeable as the Libre2 is much more accurate compared to the Libe1.
 Please check by fingerpricking early after setting a new sensor.
 It is known that there can arise big differences to the blood measurements.
 To be on the safe side, calibrate every 24 - 48 hours.
 The values are accurate up to the end of the sensor and do not jitter as with the Libre1.
 However, if the sensor is completely off, this will not change.
 The sensor should then be replaced immediately.

 - leave the smartphone time unchanged and shift the basal profile (smartphone in flight mode) or